 TGax Editor: Update D4.1 P567L18 as shown below.

 An HE PPDU supports 3 HE-LTF types: 1x HE-LTF, 2x HE-LTF and 4x HE-LTF.
 Table 27-29 indicates whether a particular HE-LTF type and GI duration combination is mandatory, conditional mandatory or optional for each HE PPDU format.
-It is optional to support the 1x HE-LTF in an HE SU PPDU and HE ER SU PPDU.
-A STA that declares support for UL MU-MIMO shall support transmission of 1x HE-LTF for full bandwidth UL MU-MIMO.
-The 1x HE-LTF is disallowed in an HE MU PPDU and in an HE TB PPDU with more than one RU.

 In an HE SU PPDU, HE MU PPDU and HE ER SU PPDU, the combination of HE-LTF type and GI duration is indicated in HE-SIG-A field.
 In an HE TB PPDU, the combination of HE-LTF type and GI duration is indicated in the Trigger frame that triggers the transmission of the PPDU.
 If an HE PPDU is an HE sounding NDP, the combinations of HE-LTF types and GI durations are listed in 27.3.18 (Transmit specification).
 If an HE PPDU is an HE TB feedback NDP, the combinations of types and GI durations are listed in 27.3.4 (HE PPDU formats).

-The mandatory (indicated by M) and the optional (indicated by O) HE-LTF type and GI duration combinations for the various HE PPDU formats (support of HE TB feedback NDP is optional) are summarized in Table 27-29 (HE-LTF mode and GI duration combinations for various HE PPDU formats).